neuraparse/QMANN/CONTRIBUTING.md

 # Contributing to QMNN

+⚠️ **IMPORTANT**: This project is patent-protected.
+Please read our licensing terms before contributing.

 We welcome contributions to the Quantum Memory-Augmented Neural Networks (QMNN) project!
 This document provides guidelines for contributing to the project.

+## 🔒 Patent and Licensing Notice

+Before contributing, please understand:

+- **Patent Protection**: Core technologies are patent-protected by Neura Parse
+- **Contributor Agreement**: All contributions become subject to our patent rights
+- **Commercial Use**: Requires separate commercial licensing
+- **Academic Use**: Permitted under academic license terms

+By contributing, you agree that your contributions may be covered by Neura Parse patents and licensing terms.

 ## Table of Contents